whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/types-of-programming-errors.md

 }
 }
 ```

 If the program reads a value less than 10, for example 5, an exception is thrown and the following messages are
 printed:

 Insert a number:
 5
 Exception in thread "main" java.lang.Exception: The value is too small.
 at ExceptionPropagation1.second(ExceptionPropagation1.java:17)
 at ExceptionPropagation1.first(ExceptionPropagation1.java:13)
 at ExceptionPropagation1.main(ExceptionPropagation1.java:9)

 Program errors and exception handling 11

 Note that, in order to allow the chain of terminations started by thesecond()method to propagate to the
 main()method, it is necessary that all methods that are part of the termination chain have in their header the
 throwsclause with the list of involved exceptions: in this case, onlyException.

-## 10.23 Interrupting the propagation of exceptions
+## 10.23 Interrupting the Propagation of Exceptions

 In the following example, the exception is not handled in the method that generates it, but in a method that
 invokes the method that generates the exception.
 Then, the exception is not further propagated upwards.
 Hence, thefirst()andmain()methods do not have to declare in thethrowsclause that they throw the
 exception.

 ```